karant-dev/AutoRedact/README.md

 ### Command Line Interface (CLI)

-AutoRedact now supports a fully offline CLI mode using the same powerful engine.
+AutoRedact now supports a fully offline CLI mode using the same powerful engine. (jpg and png support only, for now.
+PDF support incoming)

 ```bash
 # Process a single image